What is Mello Roos Tax in San Diego?

 Mello-Roos could be considered a voluntary San Diego tax due to the fact that only people who own property within a CFD are obligated to pay the taxes on the established CFD.
 It is important to note that county property taxes are still levied on all homeowners and considered mandatory, regardless of the formation of a CFD.
 The latter distinction is important to understand when budgeting for California taxes.
 In fact, buyers should carefully consider whether or not they want to purchase a property in a CFD.

-The above Mello Roos information is deemed reliable but not guaranteed.
+This Mello Roos information is deemed reliable but not guaranteed.